teleportaloo/PDX-Bus/README.markdown

 Change log
 ----------
+### 11.5.2 (August 2025)
+* Updated for open source
+* Tweaked some static arrays
+* Final fix for common code issues with mutable items in a PList.

+### 11.5.1 (August 2025)
+* Refectored static tables for maps so they are initialized at link
+* Fixed rail maps so they no longer need to be touched twice sometimes.
+* Addded extra help for Apple Watch.
+* Refactored test data to make much simpler
+* Removed Skidmore Fountain MAX Station

+### 11.5.0 (July 2025)
+* Refactored to use common code
+* Added Tip Jar
+* Minimim iOS version is now iOS 15.
+* Updated Color Picker to use built in picker
+* Removed Google Chrome specific support; OS can pick a default browser now

+### 11.4.10 (May 2025)
+* Fixed KML tests
+* Fixed website links
+* Refactored some threading to use macros
+### 11.4.9 (January 2025)
+* Fixed KML tests and crashes and X
+### 11.4.8 (October 2024)
+* Fixed time sensative alerts.
+* Updated UI to include accessories for stations.
+* Fixed timing issue with location services.

+### 11.4.7 (October 2024)
+* Fixed a potential leak in the file writes
+* Final updates for Better Red
+* Updated other small bugs (e.g. max replacement busses and accessbility)

+### 11.4.6 (April 2024)
+* Optimized file writes to be on separate thread

+### 11.4.5 (April 2024)
+* Fixed upload warngings
+* Updated toolbar items to be loaded in background

+### 11.4.4 (March 2023)
+* Added Gateway North Station
+* Updated maps and colors.
+* Fixed links to guthub and pnpoly attribution
+* Updated twitter logo
+* Refactored code to separate UIKit dependend code for "Core code"
+* Added new "GenerateArrays" app to make static arrays, at last.
+* Added code to process the "ReportingStatus" section.
+This was being incorrectly processed.
+* Refactored UI to get all icons in a healper thread
+* Fixed issues with Siri user interface.

+### Version 11.4.3 (July 2023)
+* Refreshed static data for timepoints
+* Updated vehicle for Hispanic Heritege bus
+* Updated maps and colors.
+* Minor bugs and fixes
+* ixed occasional crash when locating nearby routes.
+* Fixed Siri shortcuts on the Apple Watch (would not work sometimes)
+* FX:  Added new icon and vehicle info for the new Frequent Express line.

 ### Version 11.4.2 (March 2022)
 * Added Aerial Tram to internal list of routes as it has a color, then removed it when the color was also revoked.